 Caution: Extension clamps should only be open for aspiration, flushing, and dialysis treatment.

-- Remove syringes. - Attach a sterile end cap onto the female luers of the extensions. - In most instances, no further heparin is necessary for 48-72 hours, provided the lumens have not been aspirated or flushed.
+- 8. Remove syringes. - 9.
+Attach a sterile injection cap onto the female luers of the extensions. - In most instances, no further heparin is necessary for 48-72 hours, provided the lumens have not been aspirated or flushed.

 SITE CARE